svelte-librarian/sv-use/packages/website/src/lib/docs/core/sensors/get-battery/index.md

----
-slug: 'get-battery'
-title: 'getBattery'
+# getBattery

-description: Provides information about the system's battery charge level and lets you be notified by events that are sent when the battery level or charging status change.
+Provides information about the system's battery charge level and lets you be notified by events that are sent when the battery level or charging status change.
-category: 'sensors'
----

 ## Usage